-Gifts of stock can provide donors with a double tax benefit.
-First, you may be able to claim a charitable contribution deduction in the amount of the current market value of the donated stock.
-That is, you can deduct not only the original cost you paid for the donated shares but also the increase in the value of those shares.
-Second, you can avoid paying taxes on the appreciated value of the stock.
-The greater the amount of appreciation, the more capital gains tax the shareholder will face if the stock is sold.
-But this tax can be avoided if you donate the stock to the church, and also the church pays no capital gains tax when it sells the donated stock.
+Gifts of stock and/or Bitcoin can provide donors with a double tax benefit.
+First, you may be able to claim a charitable contribution deduction in the amount of the current market value of the donated stock or Bitcoin.
+That is, you can deduct not only the original cost you paid for the donated shares or Bitcoin but also the increase in the value of those shares.
+Second, you can avoid paying taxes on the appreciated value of the stock or Bitcoin.
+The greater the amount of appreciation, the more capital gains tax the shareholder will face if the stock or Bitcoin is sold.
+But this tax can be avoided if you donate the stock or Bitcoin to the church, and also the church pays no capital gains tax when it sells the donated stock or Bitcoin.

 Are there any special rules with the IRS?